sanpingzhou/Salient-Object-Detection/README.md

 # Salient-Object-Detection
-In this project, we will release the code of our first work in salient object detection.
+In this project, we will release our codes in terms of salient object detection.